 14. Straying from our mission statement (or the scope of its work) is OK.
 Nobody will know or care.
 We can still raise donations, including grants.

 Nonprofits succeed with community support – not in a vacuum.
 Your reputation is everything in fundraising, let alone grant writing.
 If you aren’t on your mission statement’s message, why are you still operating?
 Either correct the scope of your work, close shop, or reorganize as a new agency with a new mission statement.

 Recent grants received by our clients include:

-$20,000 for an agency that distributes food to homeless and low-income persons – for general operating expenses
+$20,000 for an agency that empowers inner-city residents to fight crime on the street – for general operating expenses

 $12,500 for an organization that provides last wishes and gift for children terminally ill with cancer – for general operating expenses